If you’ve ever seen this nighttime animal before, you know that the owl has big, curious eyes and makes a unique “hoot” sound.

 Owls are very silent fliers.
 Seriously, they don’t make a peep when they fly.

-This is due mainly to very broad wings and special flying feathers that reduce the noise when an owl flaps its wings.
+This is due mainly to very broad wings and special flying feathers that limit noise when an owl flaps its wings.

 Believe it or not, despite popular belief, not all owls make that infamous “hoot” sound.